liske/needrestart/README.md

 * *rpm*
 * *pacman*

-The *service* command is used to run the tradiditional System V init script.
+The *service* command is used to run the traditional System V init script.

 Frontends